samir-plusb/honeybee-1/docs/default_values.md

-# Document Default and Null Values
+# Document default values and null values

 Each document field has a default and a null value.
 A field's null value is normally also it's default value.